Pua Magasiva's abuse: White Ribbon campaigner says 'we need to stop hiding the truth'

 White Ribbon ambassador David White, along with the organisation's head Rob McCann, say suppression does nothing to protect victims.

-The pair are speaking out after the High Court lifted name suppression of Pua Magasiva who was convicted of assaulting his wife, Lizz Sadler.
+The pair are speaking out after the High Court lifted name suppression of Pua Magasiva who was convicted of assaulting his wife, Lizz Magasiva.

-Magasiva died in a suspected suicide at a Wellington Hotel in May this year, just hours after attacking his wife who was hospitalised.
+Pua Magasiva died in a suspected suicide at a Wellington Hotel in May this year, just hours after attacking his wife who was hospitalised.

 READ MORE: